All Episodes

 Thank you for the call.

-Honestly, though, what is like what is the deal?
+Honestly, though, what is like, what is the deal?

 We're out waving Mexican flags.

-It's like one percent of the illegal immigrants are from Mexico, so it's not like it's a Mexican thing.
+It's like 1% of the illegal immigrants are from Mexico.

 It's just an anti-American thing.

-And I guess these people buy into the propaganda that uh like Trump doesn't like Mexico or something.
+And I guess these people buy into the propaganda that like Trump doesn't like Mexico or something.

 None of it makes any sense.